wang-q/faops/README.md

     filter         filter fa records
     split-name     splitting by sequence names
-    split-about    splitting to chunks about specified size n50            Compute N50 and other statistics
+    split-about    splitting to chunks about specified size n50            compute N50 and other statistics

 Options:
     There're no global options.